solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 On a perhaps more familiar side of things, you can have your own consumer application reading from the stream.
 For that purpose, you can once again use either AWS SDK or Kinesis Consumer Library (KCL), which is the counterpart of the already [familiar KPL](https://dev.solita.fi/2020/05/28/kinesis-streams-part-1.html#few-words-on-kpl) and which I’ll be mentioning briefly.

-And finally, you can use _AWS Lambda_ as you stream consumer, which gives you all the scalability and resilience that comes with it.
+And finally, you can use _AWS Lambda_ as your stream consumer, which gives you all the scalability and resilience that comes with it.
 You might have already guessed that _AWS Lambda_ is exactly what I’ll be focusing on in this post.

 But first, let’s lay some groundwork.